luciorq/container-images/README.md

-# Docker images for bioinformatics
+# Containerized app images for bioinformatics

-Ths repository contains Dockerfiles and build instruction for frequently used bioinformatics tools.
+Ths repository contains build files and instruction for frequently used bioinformatics tools.
+With special focus on images that are suitable to be run without privilege escalation on HPC clusters.